dsshep/Turbine/README.md

     .UpsertAsync(customer);
 ```

-`UpsertAsync` can also operate on an `IEnumerable<T>`, using a batches of 25 regardless of enumerable size.
+`UpsertAsync` can also operate on an `IEnumerable<T>`, using batches of 25 items.

-Additionally, a convenience method, `PutIfNotExistsAsync`, also exists to only insert the item if it does not already exist:
+Additionally, a convenience method, `PutIfNotExistsAsync`, will only insert the item if it has a distinct `pk` and `sk`:
 ```csharp
 var exists = await turbine
     .WithSchema(itemSchema)